sebastienrousseau/sebastienrousseau.github.io/_posts/index.md

 [04]: /2023-10-26-libmake-a-code-generator-to-reduce-repetitive-tasks-and-build-high-quality-rust-libraries/index.html "Streamlining Rust Library Development with Code Generation"
 [05]: /2023-11-05-mathematical-and-cryptographic-constants-for-rust-security/index.html "Mathematical and Cryptographic Constants for Rust Security"
 [06]: /2023-11-12-exploring-generative-ai/index.html "Exploring Generative AI: Shaping the Future of Technology"
+[07]: /2023-11-19-crystals-kyber-the-safeguarding-algorithm-in-a-quantum-age/index.html "CRYSTALS-Kyber: The Safeguarding Algorithm in a Quantum Age"
 [10]: /articles/index.html "See all articles"